Xeukxz/Gambling-Sim/README.md

 # Gambling-Sim
-Simple simulation for testing gambling strategies
+Simple simulation used to test gambling strategies